ppy/osu-wiki/wiki/Tournaments/COE/COE_2025/en.md

 Participants are not allowed to use custom skin elements to alter core gameplay elements or mechanics.
 Any modifications to the game not intended by the developer are also strictly forbidden.

-For qualifiers osu\! will be used.
-For the elimination matches osu\!lazer will be used.
+For qualifiers osu!(stable) will be used.
+For the elimination matches osu!(lazer) will be used.

 #### 2.2 Punctuality